Tyler-OBrien/workers-health-checks/readme.md

+# Workers Health Checks
-Fun example of using Cloudflare's SQLite Database, D1, with Cloudflare Analytics Engine, based on Clickhouse.
+A fun example of a health checking service using Cloudflare's SQLite Database, D1, with Cloudflare Analytics Engine (AE), based on Clickhouse.
+This uses Workers with Cron to do health checks on websites, checking for various conditions including response code, and response body, and writing to Analytics Engine for visualization in Grafana.

 ![Picture of Dashboard](pretty-latency.png "Grafana Dash")